wendyverdonk93/docs/content/getting-started/glossary/_index.md

 ### conversion rate
 How often customers visiting a merchant's integration place an order and complete payment.

+### credit card
+A card issued by a bank, building society, or card scheme that lets the holder pay for products or services on credit.

 ### customer
 A person or company that buys products and services from merchants.

 ### custom integration
 A merchant's bespoke integration with MultiSafepay's services built using [our API](/api), SDKs, or wrappers.

+### debit card
+A card issued by a bank that transfers funds directly from the customer's bank account.

 ### developer
 A software developer a merchant employs to work on the technical side of their integration.

+## dispute
+If a customer wants a merchant to return funds that have already been captured, the customer can request a refund.
+If the merchant refuses, the customer may request their bank to make a chargeback.
+If the merchant disagrees, they can dispute the chargeback.

 ### ecommerce platform
 An online [platform](/integrations/ecommerce-integrations/) merchants use for accepting payments, e.g. website, mobile app, [PWA](/integrations/pwa/).

 ### fraud
 When a person tries to receive products without paying for them by tricking a customer or merchant.

 ### integration